 Trading our soft bed for something a little less comfortable, our next stop was in a bushman camp on the edge of the Kalahari desert.
 It would be the coldest night of our trip, so the huge fires lit for dinner were very welcome.
 Getting insight into the traditional life of the bushmen, with a walk through the bushland and observing dances at the fire, were highlights of the trip.
 While this was an organized event, it was a very different experience than some of the shows being put up for tourists in other places.
 By visiting in the their environment, we got a glimpse into the traditional life that is at risk of disappearing.

 Our next stop was Maun, the jumping off point for our expedition into the Okavango Delta.
 The delta is one of these places that defies description.
 The beauty is hard to capture in pictures and the emotional experience, the sense that you just want to stay and sit and soak it in, is hard to put in words.
-I’ll try anyway in words and pictures here, because it is one of these special places anybody should experience once in their life…
+It is one of these special places anybody should experience once in their life…

 While I wished I could stay, I didn’t want to be left behind by our departing dug out canoes and off we went back to Maun and on to the Elephant Sands Lodge for the night.
 Seeing elephants at Etosha was beautiful, despite the fence (thankfully) separating us from the water hole.
 Here, there were no fences and the wildlife was roaming freely without fences in the reserve and around the lodge.
 Always sceptical, I was doubtful – until elephants trudged right between two of our chalets to the waterhole, right in front of the restaurant we had dinner at!
 I gladly accepted the offer (well, you don’t really get a choice) of the ranger to walk me back to the cabin later at night.
 Never say, nothing can surprise you anymore…

 You’d think we’d seen enough animals by now – and granted, an excited scream of “zebra, 9 o’clock” didn’t quite get the enthusiastic response as at the beginning of the trip – Chobe National Park turned out to be a special experience.
-It’s located along the river and seeing the animals from a small boat, with elephants crossing the river (a first for me) and plenty of crocodiles and hippos, it made a big impression on me and earned it’s own dream destination report here.
+It’s located along the river and seeing the animals from a small boat, with elephants crossing the river (a first for me) and plenty of crocodiles and hippos, it made a big impression on me!

 After Chobe, we had to say goodbye to Elvin, our fun and fearless driver, at the border to Zambia, for the last stretch and our final destination: Victoria Falls.
 It’s considered the largest water fall on Earth, due to the incredible amount of water falling over a width of 1,708m and a height of 108m!
 It’s sitting right on the border of Zambia and Zimbabwe and can be seen from both sides.
 To find out, which is the better one, and see the stunning pictures, check here!